Kevin Lankford

-Kevin Lankford (born November 16, 1998) is a professional footballer who plays as a winger for Viktoria Köln.
+Kevin Lankford (born November 16, 1998) is a professional footballer who plays as a winger for German Regionalliga Nordost club Carl Zeiss Jena.
 Born in Germany, he has represented the United States at youth level.

 Club career

 Lankford signed his first professional contract with Heidenheim in 2017.
 He made his professional debut for Heidenheim on March 12, 2017, in a 1–1 draw against 1.
 FC Kaiserslautern in a 2.
 Bundesliga match.

 On January 29, 2019, Lankford joined FC St. Pauli on a contract until June 2022.

+On July 25, 2023, Lankford joined Orange County SC on loan until the end of 2023, with an option to buy.

+On January 31, 2024, Lankford signed with Kickers Offenbach.

+On 26 May 2025, Lankford signed for FC Carl Zeiss Jena on two-year contract.

 International career

 Lankford made his youth international debut for the United States under-19 team against Venezuela at the 2016 COTIF Tournament, coming on as a 56th-minute substitute.